githwxi/ATS-Xanadu/prelude/README.md

 Let us take `map` as an example to illustrate some conventional rules employed for naming various combinators in the prelude library of ATS3.
-In general, `map` means to apply some function `fopr` to each value in a collection to form another collection of values.
+In general, `map` means to apply some function `fopr` to each value in a collection to form another collection of values (where each value is a result of `fopr`).
 For instance, a sequence of values of type `X` can be "mapped" to another sequence of values of type `Y`, where each value of type `X` is mapped to a value of type `Y`.
 The `fopr` function for `map` is declared as follows in `prelude/SATS/gbas001.sats`:

 ```
 fun